CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Contextually Guided Convolutional Neural Network (CG-CNN)

 \subsection{Basic Design}

 In this paper we apply the cortical context-guided strategy of developing pluripotent features in individual cortical areas to individual CNN layers.
-To explain our approach, suppose we want to develop pluripotent features in a particular CNN layer (performing convolution + ReLU + pooling) on a given dataset of images.
-We set up a three-layer training system (Fig.~\ref{fig:figure1}-A) as:
+To explain our approach, suppose we want to develop pluripotent features in a particular CNN layer (performing convolution + ReLU + pooling) on a given data repository.
+We set up a three-layer training system (Figure~\ref{fig:figure1}) as:

 \begin{enumerate} \item The Input layer, which might correspond to a 2-dimensional field of raw pixels (i.e., a 3D tensor with two axes specifying row and column and one axis for the color channels) or the 3D tensor that was outputed by the preceding CNN layer with already developed features; \item The CNN layer (``Feature Generator''), whose features we aim to develop; \item The Classifier layer, a set of linear units fully connected with the output units of the CNN layer, each unit (with softmax activation) representing one of the training classes in the input patterns. \end{enumerate}